sethiyap/growkar/README.md

 growkar
 =======

-`growkar` is a package to visualize and analyze growth curve data from timely recorded optical density by spectrophotometers.
+`growkar` is an R-package to visualize and analyze growth curve data from timely recorded optical density by spectrophotometers.

 Install
 -------